 - Report the loss of VMC expecting the ATS unit will:

 - Assign a discrete code or the code A7700 or asks for “SQUAWK IDENT” alternatively, depending on suitability and gravity, and verify the visual contact with terrain.

-- Pass the current QNH value, verify the level and if identified bellow the MRVA, the aircraft will be recommended, depending on its position, to climb up to this altitude.
+- Pass the current QNH value, verify the level and if identified bellow the ATCSMA, the aircraft will be recommended, depending on its position, to climb up to this altitude.

 - Inform the crew about the weather conditions and expected progress from available sources (meteorological radar, satellite etc.), about location of nearest appropriate (e.g. controlled) aerodrome or sport flying equipment area.

 - Bear in mind in case of loss of orientation the FIC (contrary to ATC unit) provides the recommended tracks only.
 The pilot-in command is responsible for the operation of the aircraft, including VMC during VFR flight, nevertheless its progress will be monitored, if practicable.